-There was an 89.1% clearance rate of hospital claims reported against \$1,311M in payable claims in Q1.
-The clearance rate in Q2 increased to 90.6% against \$1,362M in payables.
-Additionally, approximately 97.4% of hospital services claims in Q1 and 97.6% in Q2 are being adjudicated by HFS' MCOs upon first submission (another strong metric of efficiency).
+There was an 89.7% clearance rate of hospital claims reported against \$1,428M in payable claims in Q3.
+The clearance rate in Q4 increased to 91.2% against \$1,433M in payables.
+Additionally, approximately 97% of hospital services claims in Q3 and Q4 were adjudicated by HFS' MCOs upon first submission (another strong metric of efficiency).

 From a financial perspective, hospital claiming from MCOs can be qualified as generally paying hospitals within 60 days of claims submission.
-This characterization is supported by approximately 97% of claims in Q1 and 98% of claims in Q2 being adjudicated within 60 days of submission from a provider.
-This was followed by approximately 99% of adjudicated claims in Q1 being paid to providers within 30 days of adjudication, and in 99% of adjudicated claims being paid within 30 days of adjudication in Q2.
-In totality, for Q1 and Q2 2022, virtually all payable claims are adjudicated and paid to providers within 60 days of submission (99.9% in both Q1 and Q2 2022).
-As discussed previously, in Q3 2021 there was a substantial departure from the historical rate of claims being paid within 30 days of adjudication.
-This was the result of significant anomaly in the data one of the larger MCOs.
-This anomaly has been addressed, and the aggregate data for all MCOs for Q1 and Q2 is similar to or exceeds the historical data.
-As future data is reported, this percentage (of claims paid) will be followed, to look for possible data anomalies.
-Finally, it is be noted that by the 30 day standard, pursuant to 305 ILCS 5/5-30.1.
-Managed Care Protections, sub-section (g), about 1.0% of claims in Q1 and 0.7% of claims in Q2 would be eligible for interest from MCOs, as they were not adjudicated and paid to the provider within 30 days of submission.
+This characterization is supported by approximately 97.5% of claims in Q3 and 98.7% of claims in Q4 being adjudicated within 60 days of submission from a provider.
+This was followed by approximately 99% of adjudicated claims in Q3 being paid to providers within 30 days of adjudication, and in 91.5% of adjudicated claims being paid within 30 days of adjudication in Q4.
+This drop was due to the performance of one MCO, and this performance will continue to be monitored in the future, but the overall rate is still high.
+In totality, for Q3 and Q4 2022, virtually all payable claims are adjudicated and paid to providers within 60 days of submission (97.5% in Q3 and 98.5% in Q4).
+Finally, it should be noted that by the 30 day standard, pursuant to 305 ILCS 5/5-30.1.
+Managed Care Protections, sub-section (g), about 6.1% of claims in Q3 and 11.4% of claims in Q4 would be eligible for interest from MCOs, as they were not adjudicated and paid to the provider within 30 days of submission.